 More for less: the future of buying legal services

 GC hub is a website for lawyers that will bring the best of breed (law firms) together as a reference point for companies to compare and choose which law company to go with.
-The animation was created to highlight the benefits and principles of the website, to appeal to an audience of both law firms and service users.
+Our animation grabs the attention by highlighting the benefits and principles of the website, appealing to an audience of both law firms and service users.

 Photolink are a creative content agency based in Manchester, which is one fifth of a group of companies, spread across three countries.
 The company was being rebranded as ‘Seventy7’ in 2017, and so wanted an animation to use at their launch event to introduce the new brand.